christiannagel/skidata2019/aspnet/readme.md

 ## Troubleshoot and debug web applications

 * 20486, Chapter 3 - Configuring Middleware and Services in ASP.NET Core
+* 20486, Chapter 10 - Testing and Troubleshooting

 * Prevent and troubleshoot runtime issues
   * Troubleshoot performance, security, and errors; implement tracing, logging, and debugging including IntelliTrace;